 You could be the needle in the haystack they are searching for, and your connection request made their jobs that much easier.

 Connecting with recruiters will allow you access to a professional whose sole purpose on the site is to connect qualified candidates with companies that need them.

 Also, since recruiters tend to post job openings, you’ll get a chance to be among the first to apply for the job.

 Considering that the average job post gets 118 resume submissions, getting ahead of the flood of applications will significantly increase your chances of getting an interview.

 Here’s a great article to learn how to find and contact recruiters on LinkedIn to add additional value to your network.

-4. Your Dream Company (and the movers and shakers who work for them)
+4. Your dream company (and the movers and shakers who work for it)

 As previously mentioned, a single job post can get over 100 job applications.